-This second phase of lightwave systems was also specified in some Recommendations.
+This second phase of lightwave systems was also specified in some ITU-T Recommendations.
 In particular, Recommendation ITU-T G.652 specifies the characteristics of a single-mode optical fibre operating at 1300 nm.
-Recommendation ITU-T G.957 specifies the characteristics of optical systems operating at 1300 nm and suitable for transmitting the bit rates of the synchronous digital hierarchy (SDH) up to STM-16.
+Recommendation ITU-T G.957 specifies the characteristics of optical systems operating at 1300 nm and suitable for transmitting the bit rates of the synchronous digital hierarchy (SDH) up to STM-16 (2.5 Gbit/s).
 Moreover, the text of Recommendation ITU-T G.956 (now Recommendation ITU-T G.955) was extended to include also PDH systems operating at 1300 nm.